 29 June – The ‘Mission Possible’ project based at the Uplands Leisure Gardens in Handsworth Wood – presented by Malcolm Currie, who is collaborating with veteran campaigner David Middleton of the Environmental Business Club.

-27th July – A discussion on Molly Scott Cato’s book: Green Economics: An Introduction to Theory, Policy and Practice introduced by Robert Kornreich
+30th November: A discussion on Molly Scott Cato’s book: Green Economics: An Introduction to Theory, Policy and Practice introduced by Robert Kornreich [Rescheduled from July]